each/draft-aname/draft-ietf-dnsop-aname.md

 The full history of this draft and its issue tracker can be found at
 <https://github.com/each/draft-aname>

+## Version -03

-  * `-03`: Grammar improvements (Olli Vanhoja), split up Implications section, clarify text on zone transfers and dynamic updates.
+  * Grammar improvements (Olli Vanhoja)
+  * Split up Implications section, clarify text on zone transfers and dynamic updates
+  * Rewrite Alternative setup section and move to Appendix, add text on zone transfer scalibility concerns and GeoIP.

+## Version -02

-  * `-02`: Major revamp, so authoritative servers (other than primary masters) now do not do any special ANAME processing, just Additional section processing.
+Major revamp, so authoritative servers (other than primary masters) now do not do any special ANAME processing, just Additional section processing.

 {backmatter}